-REGINA SANDERS - ASSISTANT DIRECTOR, YOUNG ARTIST PROGRAMS, holds Associate Degrees in Fine Arts and Illustration/Fashion from the Fashion Institute of Technology in New York.
-She is a former fine arts instructor at a magnet school in Houston and coordinates the SSA Teen and SMD programs.
+REGINA SANDERS, ASSISTANT DIRECTOR, YOUNG ARTIST PROGRAMS, holds Associate Degrees in Fine Arts and Illustration/Fashion from the Fashion Institute of Technology in New York.
+She is a former fine arts instructor at a magnet school in Houston and coordinates the SSA SMD program.

-CHRIS SAUTER earned his BA from the University of the Incarnate Word and an MFA from the University of Texas at San Antonio.
+CHRIS SAUTER, INTERIM DRAWING & PAINTING DEPARTMENT CHAIR earned an MFA from the University of Texas at San Antonio and his BA from the University of the Incarnate Word.
 He was a 1999 Artpace Artist-in-Resident, and has exhibited both nationally and internationally.
 Sauter received the SSA 2011 Award for Teaching.

 MELANIE LONG STRYBOS received a BS from Texas Christian University.
 She freelances as a decorative painter, surface designer and mosaicist, and worked on the restoration of the Empire Theater.
 Strybos is a member of the Society of American Mosaic Artists.

-RYAN TAKABA - FACULTY & CERAMIC STUDIO MANAGER holds a BFA from University of Hawaii and an MFA in ceramics from Kent State University.
+RYAN TAKABA, CERAMICS DEPARTMENT CHAIR holds an MFA in ceramics from Kent State University and a BFA from University of Hawaii.
 He previously was the Artist-in-Residence/Studio Manager for the University of Massachusetts – Dartmouth.
-Takaba has also taught at Mudflat Studios and Kent State University.
+Takaba has also taught Kent State University and Northwest Vista College.